blei-lab/edward/README.md

 __blackbox__ is a probabilistic programming tool implemented in Python with [TensorFlow](https://www.tensorflow.org) as a backend.
-It enables automatic Bayesian inference over a large class of models, including both discrete and continuous latent variables.
+It enables automatic Bayesian inference over a large class of models, including those with both discrete and continuous latent variables.
 Three modeling languages are supported:
 [Stan](http://mc-stan.org), [TensorFlow](https://www.tensorflow.org),
 and original Python using [NumPy/SciPy](http://scipy.org).